By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 But don’t freak out about the whole situation, it really isn’t as bad as it sounds.

-Here’s another thing to think about that may cross your radar.
-It’s not very common, but something you might encounter in remote areas.
+These are another thing to keep in mind.
+They're not very common, but something you might encounter in remote areas.
 Greece’s squat toilets are exactly as you imagine: a toilet without a toilet seat and bowl, and two panels to place your feet on either side of the hole.

 If you do come across squat toilets, Fou’s advice for women is that the lower you squat, the better.
-Although it goes without saying that the area may not be as clean as you like and you should take extra care when wearing sandals or flip-flops.
+It goes without saying that the area may not be as clean as you like and you should take extra care when wearing sandals or flip-flops.

 “This includes the big cities such as Athens and Thessaloniki, most of the mainland and certain islands.
 On smaller islands, such as Santorini, tap water is not always drinkable, so you should drink bottled water.